jfpatrick/accsoft-gui-rad-comrad/docs/basic/widgets.rst

    ===================  ==================================================================
    **Containers**
    =======================================================================================
-   CEmbeddedDisplay
+   CEmbeddedDisplay |cembeddeddisplaywiki|
    ---------------------------------------------------------------------------------------
-   |cembeddeddisplay|   .. _cembeddeddisplay:
+   |cembeddeddisplay|   Embedded Display renders another file (either \*.ui or Python file

-                        Embedded Display renders another file (either \*.ui or Python file with CDisplay subclass defined) inside a frame.
+                        with CDisplay subclass defined) inside a frame.
 It allows nesting displays inside each other.
 Embedded file can receive customized variables via the :doc:`macros <macros>` system.
-   CTemplateRepeater
+   CTemplateRepeater |ctemplaterepeaterwiki|
    ---------------------------------------------------------------------------------------
-   |ctemplaterepeater|  .. _ctemplaterepeater:
+   |ctemplaterepeater|  Template repeater is a special kind of Embedded Display that

-                        Template repeater is a special kind of Embedded Display that allows creating multiple instances of the same display, customizing each of them via the :doc:`macros <macros>` system.
+                        allows creating multiple instances of the same display, customizing each of them via the :doc:`macros <macros>` system.
                         For instance, you can display information about multiple devices side by side without duplicating UI during development.
-   CContextFrame
+   CContextFrame |ccontextframewiki|
    ---------------------------------------------------------------------------------------
-   |ccontextframe|      .. _ccontextframe:
+   |ccontextframe|      This container allows to update its child widgets with a new

-                        This container allows to update its child widgets with a new control-system context by redefining context-related properties,
+                        control-system context by redefining context-related properties,
                         such as cycle selector or data filters.
 This allows a group of widgets to connect in a different way than the rest of the